nvenayak/impact/readme.md

 or you can use ` [link](https://www.continuum.io/downloads "Anaconda").
 Anaconda has many of the dependencies pre-installed, and is an easy option to get off the ground quickly.

-First, clone the repository:
+#### Fresh install
+First, clone the repository.
+You will need your github username and password but if you are here presumably you are logged in.

     git clone http://github.com/nvenayak/FermAT
     cd FermAT

-Fresh environments can be quickly spun up using the requirements.txt
+Install the dependencies for the project using requirements.txt:

 	pip install -r requirements.txt

-You can install the package in two steps:

-1. For fresh installs first use: `python setup.py install` which will install dependencies,
-2. Then, use: `python setup.py develop` which will install into your current directory.

-I would install in develop mode if you plan on updating frequently.
-If you install it in the local directory, when you update the package contents (e.g. via git), python will use the updated package automatically.
-If you install it in site-packages, you will need to run `pip setup.py install` before python will use the updated version (since it is stored in site-packages folder).
+Install the package, if you are to be updating the package at all, I recommend

+    python setup.py develop

 ### FermAT_web
-The development webserver can be run by executing a few commands in the FermAT_web folder:
+The development webserver can be run by executing a few commands in the FermAT_web folder.
+First change directory:

+    cd FermAT_web

-After the first pull, a user should be created:
+After the first pull, the database and a user should be created:

+    python manage.py migrate
     python manage.py createsuperuser

 Then, the server can be run and logged into by visiting http://localhost:8000 and logging in with the the newly created credentials

     python manage.py runserver

+#### Updating
+To update to the latest version, simply run:

+    git pull

+in the root folder

 ## Docker
 Docker is a framework to seamlessly allow for reproducible package deployment.